 It is only possible to do without an emergency power supply in sties where the ventilation is usually operated electrically if sufficient air exchange is ensured, e.g. by fully opening the side walls as a substitute device.
 Simply opening the windows is not sufficient for this in most cases.

-3.2.10 Livestock transport
+3.2.10 Requirements for the means of transportation